tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

   - a point is specified with a frequency-gain pair
   - interpolation of the spectrum function is specified between points with keywords (such as linear, left, right, etc)

-Here is an example signal spectrum:
+Here is an example signal spectrum definition:

 .. code-block:: ini